1313e/CMasher/docs/source/user/introduction.rst

     plt.scatter(x, y, c=z, cmap=cmap, s=300)
     plt.show()

-See :ref:`usage` for more use-cases, including an overview of *CMasher*'s utility functions and how to use *CMasher* in other programming languages.
+See :ref:`usage` for more use-cases, including an overview of *CMasher*'s utility functions and how to use *CMasher* in other programming languages and applications.

 .. _viscm: https://github.com/1313e/viscm